SowmiyaSShivakumar/Microservices_Template_2/README.md

 ## Setup
 1. Clone this repository.
-2. Navigate to the directory and build the services.
+2. Navigate to the directory and build the services using Maven.
 3. Run `docker-compose up` to start all services.
 4. Access the API Gateway at `http://localhost:8080/users`.